ironsheep/P2-FLASH-FS/THEOPS.md

 - Wear-leveling write mechanism
 - Writes are stuctured to facilitate recovery  of file structure after unplanned power failure
 - Can be accessed from all cogs (first cog to call mount() mounts the filesystem for all cogs to use.)
+- Block idenitification is independent of physical location

 ## Initial build - Constants